Huerte/Gitomation/Inspirational_Quote.md

 ### "A man's worth is no greater than his ambitions." - Marcus Aurelius
 ### "He that can have patience can have what he will." - Benjamin Franklin
 ### "Failure is the key to success; each mistake teaches us something." - Morihei Ueshiba
+### "Do not anticipate trouble, or worry about what may never happen.
+Keep in the sunlight." - Benjamin Franklin